filecoin-project/filecoin-docs/docs/mine/connectivity.md

 ## Setting up a Relay endpoint

-If you find yourself in a situation in which you set a public IP address on your machine (e.g. Residential Networks) and/or you do not control the NAT/Firewall that your device is behind (e.g. Entreprise Networks and other Firewalls), there is an alternative solution for you.
-Setting up a Relay endpoint so that your miner can relay its internet traffic through an external, publicly diable endpoint.
+If you need to set a public IP address on your machine (e.g. Residential Networks) and/or you do not control the NAT/Firewall that your device is behind (e.g. Entreprise Networks and other Firewalls), there is an alternative solution for you.
+You can set up a **Relay endpoint** so that your miner can relay its internet traffic through an external, publicly diable endpoint.

-Below you can find multiple ways in how to achieve this.
+Below you can find multiple ways to achieve this.

-Note: Remember that libp2p (the underlaying network stack of the Filecoin miner) will be listening on multiple addresses simultaneously.
-What this means is that adding a Relay endpoint is not a tradeoff but an advantage, as it will be used for last resort when direct connectivity can't be achieved.
+_Note: Remember that libp2p (the underlaying network stack of the Filecoin miner) listens on multiple addresses simultaneously.
+This means that adding a Relay endpoint is not a tradeoff but an advantage, as it will be used as a last resort when direct connectivity can't be achieved._

 ### libp2p Relay

-The [libp2p Circuit Relay (docs here)](https://docs.libp2p.io/concepts/circuit-relay/) is just a standard libp2p node that offers a service to any other Relay node to route their traffic through it.
-With it, you can deploy a libp2p Circuit Relay in a machine with a Public IP address (e.g. a standard Cloud Provider) and by adding a libp2p relay multiaddr to your miner node, you will instruct the miner to route all of its traffic through the libp2p Relay.
+The [libp2p Circuit Relay (docs here)](https://docs.libp2p.io/concepts/circuit-relay/) is a standard libp2p node that offers a service to any other Relay node to route their traffic through it.
+You can deploy a libp2p Circuit Relay in a machine with a Public IP address (e.g. a standard Cloud Provider) and by adding a libp2p Relay multiaddr to your miner node, you will instruct the miner to route all of its traffic through the libp2p Relay.

 You can learn:
 - How it works [here](https://docs.libp2p.io/concepts/circuit-relay)
-- How to write a simple program that does the relay [here](https://github.com/libp2p/go-libp2p-examples/blob/master/relay/main.go)
+- How to write a simple program that uses the relay [here](https://github.com/libp2p/go-libp2p-examples/blob/master/relay/main.go)

 ### Wireguard

-[Wireguard](https://www.wireguard.com) is a VPN service that uses state of the art cryptography to offer easy to setup VPN service through a secure connection.
-Once setup, Wireguard is transparent for applications and presents itself just as yet another network interface for your machine.
+[Wireguard](https://www.wireguard.com) is a VPN service that uses state of the art cryptography to offer an easy to setup VPN service through a secure connection.
+Once setup, Wireguard is transparent for applications and presents itself as yet another network interface for your machine.

 Similar to the libp2p Relay, you will need to deploy a Wireguard endpoint in a public machine so that your miner can route its traffic to the machine with the public IP.